fbpx

 Why Use Lumen?

 The goal of low-carb diets like keto and paleo is to help you adopt eating habits that mimic those of our healthier ancestors, which in turn improves your metabolic flexibility.
+This improved metabolic flexibility has a wide range of health benefits, such as increased energy, the prevention of weight gain (and weight loss if you have excess body fat), and a reduced risk of developing insulin resistance.

 Also known as RER, respiratory exchange ratio is a term that describes the ratio between the amount of oxygen (O2) you inhale and the amount of carbon dioxide (CO2) you exhale.